BAPTIZE IN THE NAME OF JESUS CHRIST

 “Into Christ.
 The Bible tells us that Christians were baptized into Christ (no. 6).
 They belong to Christ.
 The Acts of the Apostles (2:38; 8:16; 10:48; 19:5) tells us of baptizing “in the name (person) of Jesus.” — a better translation would be “into the name (person) of Jesus.”
 Only in the 4th Century did the formula “In the name of the Father, and of the Son, and of the Holy Spirit” become customary.”

-In fact, Grzegorz Kaszyński compiled 105 other versions of Matthew 28:19 that do not include the triune phrase at all[9].
-Matthew 28:19 is nothing less than a false Trinity doctrine added to Scripture as proved by the mountain of historical evidence (see APPENDIX A).
+Grzegorz Kaszyński has gathered many Bible translations and works of scholars on his website, including a compilation of 105 other versions of Matthew 28:19 that do not include the triune phrase at all[10].
+Matthew 28:19 is nothing less than a false Trinity doctrine added to Scripture as proved by the mountain of historical evidence (refer to APPENDIX B).

 With one word and voice He said to His disciples: “Go, and make disciples of all nations in My Name, teaching them to observe all things whatsoever I have commanded you.”
 That “Name” is Jesus.

-Eusebius emphasizes that these were the original words (“with one word and voice He [Jesus Christ] said”) of Jesus Christ.
-While Eusebius’ later writings include the Trinity (triune god) wording, whatever influenced him to make the changes does not take away from his earlier texts.
-In reality, the fact that he changed the text of Matthew 28:19 makes his later writings suspect given that the ruling of the Council of Nicea on the quartodeciman controversy supported Easter instead of the traditional 14th Passover.
+Eusebius emphasizes that these were the original words of Jesus Christ when he says, “with one word and voice He [Jesus Christ] said.”
+While Eusebius’ later writings included the Trinity wording, whatever influenced him to make the changes does not take away from his earlier texts.
+In reality, the fact that he changed the text of Matthew 28:19 makes his later writings suspect especially given that the controversial Quartodeciman ruling of the Council of Nicea supported Easter instead of the traditional Nissan 14 Passover occurred during his lifetime.

-It is a fact that some use Eusebius writings to prove the Trinity wording in 1 John 5:7 is added text but will then claim his writings are unsubstantiated when it comes to Matthew 28:19.
-This is nothing less than hypocrisy.
+It is also a fact that some use Eusebius’ writings to prove that the Trinity wording in 1 John 5:7 is added text while they then claim his writings are unsubstantiated when it comes to Matthew 28:19.
+This is nothing less than inconsistent at best.

 Shem Tov Hebrew Matthew